 Some restaurants always carry kosher meals, so that you can dine there without advance notice.
 I recommend that you contact the Special Dietary Requests Department at 407-824-5967 or email SpecialDiets@DisneyWorld.com for the most current listing prior to your trip.
-At the time of this writing, the restaurants included are:
+At the time of this writing, the restaurants included are (subject to change):

 Disney resorts with kosher meals:

 - World Premiere Food Court in the All-Star Movies Resort

 - Intermission Food Court in the All-Star Music Resort

 - End Zone Food Court in the All-Star Sports Resort

 - Everything Pop Shopping and Dining in the Pop Century Resort

 - Old Port Royale Food Court in the Caribbean Beach Resort